Xanderyeng/storefront/README.md

 ## Project Overview

 This document provides a technical overview of the DVT Tech Challenge e-commerce storefront implementation.
+Took me 4 days from conception to this MVP.
 It complements the main `README.md` file by focusing on the technical aspects, architecture, and development practices used in this project.

 ## Features